+- 1. Assignments (20%)

+- Four assignments, worth 5% each

+- Individual dates will be posted on Nexus

-Assignments Submission:
+- Assignments Submission:

-All assignments are due 11:59pm on the due date and are to be submitted electronically via Nexus.
-As a rule, you WILL NOT be able to submit your assignments LATE on Nexus, unless you have received an approval to do so before the due date due to documented extenuating circumstances, such as a medical situation, that prevented the timely completion of the work.
-You can upload your assignments as either a PDF file or in Microsoft Word format.
+- > All assignments are due 11:59pm on the due date and are to be submitted electronically via Nexus.

+- As a rule, you WILL NOT be able to submit your assignments LATE on Nexus unless you have received an approval to do so before the due date due to documented extenuating circumstances, such as a medical situation, that prevented the timely completion of the work.

+- Assignments MUST be submitted in PDF format.
 Further details and submission procedure will be posted on Nexus.

-2. Midterm Exam (20%) - October 23, 2020
+- 2. Midterm Exam (30%)